sagemath/trac_to_gh/Issue 6939.md

 # Issue 6939: [with patch, needs review] Make scrollbars appear on cell output when the output is too wide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6939

 Original creator: jason